 As well as this, dentists are not just looking for issues with the teeth but also issues such as oral cancer.
 While the signs are there, you may not notice them at all because they are so slight and often completely painless.
 As such, for the best chance at treatment, you must make sure that you are attending regular checkups with the dentist.

 How about the doctors?
-You should get a checkup with a doctor if you notice a change to your body that you can not explain, and that doesn’t go away within two weeks.
+You should get a checkup with your Primary care Doctor if you notice a change to your body that you can not explain, and that doesn’t go away within two weeks.
 Some people worry about waiting for two weeks, but it will very rarely make any difference to the prognosis.
 If you wait two weeks a cyst that you thought was cancerous will have disappeared and allowed you to avoid a trip to see a medical professional.
+It's also important to see your primary doctor, as they'll have the best handle on your previous health and any conditions you've had in the past, since they'll have been the professional dealing with your records prior to your latest appointment.

 Some people do get a medical check up on a regular basis, but this is typically worth the effort.
 Generally speaking, the results will show up very slight discrepancies in your overall health, and that will make you think there’s something wrong when really is just minor issues with your body.